-We went to Ireland a few years ago for a big family reunion: Nearly 100 relatives gathered from all over Ireland, from the U.S., from England and elsewhere.
+A few years ago we went to Ireland for a big family reunion: Nearly 100 relations gathered from all over Ireland, from the U.S., from England and elsewhere.
 We converged on a small town in County Clare — in the West, barren but scenic — and our gang stayed in these thatch-roofed cottages.

-The kids had a blast feeding the donkeys, sharing meals with cousins, and exploring the countryside.
-We hope to go back soon, but in the meantime we keep up with our culture as much as possible, reading Irish legends, watching Irish movies (can’t wait to get this one), and boasting of great Irish achievements.
+The kids loved feeding donkeys, sharing meals with cousins, and exploring the countryside.
+Until the next trip, we keep up with the culture as much as possible, reading Irish legends, watching Irish movies (like this one), and noting great Irish achievements.

 Speaking of which: Guinness, am I right?
 A drink, but also a technological marvel (read all about it) and even a wonder drug.

 Yep, turns out there’s science behind the 1920s advertising slogan, “Guinness is good for you.”
 More than a decade ago, a team of researchers found that old-time doctors weren’t crazy to prescribe a daily pint of the black stuff: Guinness works as well as aspirin to prevent blood clots.

 And what happens when you bake it into a cupcake, you ask?
 I have done this research myself and, as I hope Lola’s customers remember, the result is wonderfully smooth: Baking removes the stout’s bitter edge, leaving a mellow taste that’s the perfect complement in a rich chocolate cake.
 Top it with cream cheese icing — to evoke the creamy head on your “pint” — and a dusting of cocoa, and it’s just grand.

 All the way back to 2007, in short — less than a year after I opened my bakery.